Allov/foodtruck-ai/README.md

 - Use `st.bat` for development with debugging
 - Use `check.bat` to run code quality checks
 - Use `cm.bat` for quick commits
+- Use `stt.bat` to run tests before launch

 ### Running the Game
 - Development: Run `st.bat` or use VSCode debugger